code-ember/CS-330-Computational-Graphics-Visualization/README.md

-# Introduction to Computational Graphics and Visualization
+# Computational Graphics and Visualization
 Welcome to my CS-330 project, where I delve into the world of computational graphics and visualization.
 Throughout this project, I have gained valuable skills and insights that have enhanced my programming abilities, design processes, and overall approach to software development.
 Here’s an overview of my journey:

 # New Design Skills: